scaleoutsean/eseries-perf-analyzer/README.md

 ## Changelog

 - 3.4.0 (August 23, 2025)
+  - Remove `dbmanager` container and its JSON configuration file (one less container to worry about)
   - Add 'utils' container with InfluxDB v1 client for easy management of InfluxDB
-  - Remove `dbmanager` container and its JSON configuration file (one less container to worry about)
+  - Add some database-related functions to Collector to replace dbmanager's function
   - Minor update of version tags for various images (InfluxDB, Python, Alpine)
   - Docker Compose with InfluxDB 1.11.8 necessitates `user` key addition and change to InfluxDB volume ownership
   - Minor update of version tag for Python and Alpine in Collector